 Are you looking for a place to relax, enjoy pleasant weather and bathe in the warm sun?
 Places where you can bring someone you love for a nice day out?
 There’s a lot of that here in Greenwich!
 There are plenty of parks in Greenwich where you can go for sunbathing, swimming, birdwatching, enjoy some great hiking in Connecticut, or simply to relax.
 Besides Greenwich Point Park, here are some of the most popular parks in Greenwich, Connecticut, most of which are a short trip from the Stanton House Inn.

-Don’t forget to download a free copy of our Greenwich, Connecticut, Travel Guide to see a list of our favorite parks in Greenwich!
+Don’t forget to download a free copy of the official Greenwich, Connecticut, Map to see a list of our favorite parks in Greenwich!

 Montgomery Pinetum is not just a park.
 It is also popular for biking.
 Many people go to Montgomery Pinetum to enjoy mountain biking in addition to a relaxed walk or throw a ball around in one of the many open spaces.
 They especially enjoy the rough, rocky climbs you can find in the trail system.
 What really makes the park beautiful and draws visitors back are the gorgeous and dense forest around the property to complement the various evergreen and other arboreal specimens, the scenic streams and ponds, plus the abandoned and somewhat eerie mansion.